mcgivrer/ufo/docs/book.md

 ### The Game LOOP

 As we’ve just touched 2 words about in the previous section, the game loop is where all things happened in a game.
-It will analyse user (gamer) input on keyboard, mouse or, why not gamepad, and compute corresponding action and changes on all the game, and finally, render all the game screen.
+It will analyze user (gamer) input on keyboard, mouse or, why not gamepad, and compute corresponding action and changes on all the game, and finally, render all the game screen.

-In our case, playing with a javascript program, we are forced to interact with a web browser and all the web entropy. the screen will be an HTML component where our program will intercept user interaction and display objects and colors into it.
+In our case, playing with a JavaScript program, we are forced to interact with a web browser and all the web entropy. the screen will be an HTML component where our program will intercept user interaction and display objects and colors into it.

 The `<canvas/>` tag is the open door to all the needed technology we need to detect user or environment action, display 2D or 3D graphics, with some fancy tricks to draw with WebGL, a power interface to advanced graphics capabilities.

 But the `Game` class itself only needs to manage the main loop.
 The only way to request the browser to integrate the draw of our game with the web page rendering.
-This will be achieved by calling the requestAnimationFrame function.
+This will be achieved by calling the `requestAnimationFrame` function.

 In the `main.mjs` file: